MahApps/mahapps.com/input/docs/controls/DateTimePicker.md

 with no `CornerRadius`, so rounding the field leaves the drop-down below it square.
 That is what the WinUI figure above shows, and it is the one thing that keeps the variant from being finished.

-It is **fixed on `develop`** by [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582): the border is now a `ClipBorder` that takes `ControlsHelper.CornerRadius` from the control and cuts the calendar and the clock along it, so the field and its drop-down carry the same corners.
+It is **fixed on `develop`** by [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582): the border takes `ControlsHelper.CornerRadius` from the control and the grid inside it clips the calendar and the clock along those corners, so the field and its drop-down carry the same ones.
 Until that ships, the only way to round the popup is a replacement template.

 Its background and border colour are still `MahApps.Brushes.Control.Background` and `.Border`.
 Those are keys, not template bindings, so changing them for one picker alone still means putting the two keys into a resource dictionary near it.

-The `ComboBox` popup behind the hour and minute lists had the same shape and is **already fixed on `develop`**: its `PopupBorder` is now a `ClipBorder` with a `CornerRadius`.
+The `ComboBox` popup behind the hour and minute lists had the same shape and is **already fixed on `develop`**: its `PopupBorder` carries a `CornerRadius` and clips its content to it.
 In a released version those little lists are still square.
 :::

 ## A modern time selection